JoviMetzger/42Project-Inception/README.md

 ## 🧩.env:

-The .env file allows you to keep configuration data separate from your codebase, making the application more flexible and easier to maintain.
+The .env file allows you to keep configuration data separate from your codebase, making the application more flexible and easier to maintain. <br>
-Instead of hardcoding values in your application, you can reference environment variables, which can be changed without altering the code.
+Instead of hardcoding values in your application, you can reference environment variables, which can be changed without altering the code. <br>
-The variables in a .env often include sensitive or configuration-specific data, such as API keys, database credentials, or application settings.
+The variables in a .env often include sensitive or configuration-specific data, such as API keys, database credentials, or application settings. <br>
-Sensitive information like passwords, API keys, and secrets should not be stored in your source code, so you store them in your .env to keep those secure.
+Sensitive information like passwords, API keys, and secrets should not be stored in your source code, so you store them in your .env to keep those secure. <br>

-For this projcet you can store:
+**For this projcet you can store:**
-- Database connection details (hostname, database name, credentials)
+- Database connection details *(hostname, database name, credentials)*
-- WordPress admin credentials (for managing the site)
+- WordPress admin credentials (*for managing the site)*
-- A regular user account (for testing the site as a normal user)
+- A regular user account *(for testing the site as a normal user)*

-Ensure your .env file is in the same directory where you run the docker-compose command.
-Docker Compose looks for the .env file in the project directory by default.
+Ensure your .env file is in the same directory where you run the docker-compose command.<br>
+Docker Compose looks for the .env file in the project directory by default.<br>

-Your .env file should look like this: (can add ofcourese more variables)
+**Your .env file should look like this:** *(can add ofcourese more variables)*
 ```plaintext
 # GENERAL
 DOMAIN_NAME=[...]          # Intra user name